What is a Master Gardener?

 Grow Your Own Groceries – Workshops and Talks

-Diagnostic Plant Clinics
+Diagnostic Plant Clinic

 Demonstration Gardens – Hovander Park and the Roeder Home